 Lori volunteered to take the boys for a brief post-nap stroll around the neighborhood so I could work on the blog a bit.

 Ten minutes into their walk, it started to rain.
-They barely managed to make it out to the end of one of the old Clan Jetties before the skies really opened up (check out our full post on George Town’s historic Clan Jetties).
+They barely managed to make it out to the end of one of the old Clan Jetties before the skies really opened up.

 Fortunately, by that time, they were near Art Lane (find on map), a long, covered alleyway covered with walls of street art and funky art installations.
 Unfortunately, however, they were trapped there for an hour.